greje656/Questions/validation.md

 ![](images/reflectance.jpg)

-Since our real time solution relies on a pre filtered fresnell offset stored in a lut we get results that are slightly different from Arnold's standard_surface (see "the effect of metalness" from Zap Andeson's [Physical Material Whitepaper](https://www.dropbox.com/s/jt8dk65u14n2mi5/Physical%20Material%20-%20Whitepaper%20-%201.01.pdf?dl=0) for more detail).
+Since our real time solution relies on a pre filtered Fresnel offset stored in a lut we get results that are slightly different from Arnold's standard_surface (see "the effect of metalness" from Zap Andeson's [Physical Material Whitepaper](https://www.dropbox.com/s/jt8dk65u14n2mi5/Physical%20Material%20-%20Whitepaper%20-%201.01.pdf?dl=0) for more detail).

 ### Investigating light differences ###